uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/mutual_exclusion/null_rw_mutex_cls.rst

 **[mutex.null_rw_mutex]**

 A ``null_rw_mutex`` is a class that models the :doc:`ReaderWriterMutex requirement <../named_requirements/mutexes/rw_mutex>` syntactically, but does nothing.
-The ``null_rw_mutex`` class also satisfies all syntatic requirements of shared mutex type from the [thread.sharedmutex.requirements] ISO C++ section, but does nothing.
+The ``null_rw_mutex`` class also satisfies all syntactic requirements of shared mutex type from the [thread.sharedmutex.requirements] ISO C++ section, but does nothing.
 It is useful for instantiating a template that expects a ReaderWriterMutex, but no mutual exclusion is actually needed for that instance.

 .. code:: cpp